vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 > ###### Cure53 |2021-12| AXE-01-009 WP2: Mnemonic compromise constitutes single point of failure (Medium)
 > The use of a BIP39-mnemonic to generate entropy of 256 bits is a single point of failure and constitutes a medium level risk.
 This is because an attacker with knowledge of the secret mnemonic would be able to regenerate all previously generated keypairs, as they are all derived from the same seed.
 This design issue fails to achieve forward secrecy, and compromises the security of all generated keys and associated operations.
 However, the severity of this issue is mitigated by the requirement for consensus among multiple nodes in the Axelar network, making it difficult for an attacker to achieve tangible harm without compromising the mnemonic of enough nodes to achieve voting power.
 The affected file is tofnd-main/src/multisig/keygen.rs, where the same mnemonic entropy is used to generate key pairs.

-Similar to AXE-01-006 and AXE-01-007, it seems that the problems regarding AXE-01-009 have not been addressed, considering that the [latest commit dates back to the end of 11-2021](https://github.com/axelarnetwork/tofnd/commits/main/src/multisig/keygen.rs) and the audit report, which commenced in 12-2021 ([as indicated in the audit table](https://github.com/axelarnetwork/audits)) and concluded in 01-2022 ([as stated in the report footer](https://github.com/axelarnetwork/audits/blob/main/audits/2021-12%20Cure53.pdf)).
-This issue should be read in mind with the validator and the threshold level of 35 validators.
+Similar to AXE-01-006 and AXE-01-007, it seems that the problems regarding AXE-01-009 have not been addressed, considering that the latest commit dates back to the [end of 11-2021](https://github.com/axelarnetwork/tofnd/commits/main/src/multisig/keygen.rs) and the audit report, which commenced in 12-2021 ([as indicated in the audit table](https://github.com/axelarnetwork/audits)), concluded in 01-2022 ([as stated in the report footer](https://github.com/axelarnetwork/audits/blob/main/audits/2021-12%20Cure53.pdf)).
+This issue should be read bearing in mind a sizable threshold level of 35 validators.

 ### Axelar's Bug Bounty Program